jalcine/wintermute/src/wintermute-daemon/README.markdown

 The RPC relay is meant to transport messages designated to go _off_ the current network or come from _outside_ the current network and pass them back onto the local network.
-This is handy for having multiple instances of Wintermute running on the same network but on different machines, perhaps for home automation or distributed computing.
+This is handy for having instances of Wintermute running on the same network but on different machines, perhaps for home automation or distributed computing.
 By default, [ZeroMQ][] is used to handle local _and_ remote communications between Wintermute.
 The addresses it listens to is defined with compile-time defaults, `WINTERMUTE_ZMQ_ADDRESS_LOCAL` and `WINTERMUTE_ZMQ_ADDRESS_REMOTE` but it also allows for added addresses in the event that the internal defaults don't work on said machine.